 The Whitehouse, dubbed by Ned Lutyens as "Baby-lon", was completed in 1933 for Rupert Baring’s two sisters Daphne and Calypso (daughters of Cecil and Maude) and their large families.
-It was the final Baring/Lutyens architectural addition to the island and Cecil died just one year after its completion.
-The Whitehouse may only be booked by trusted connections of Lambay through our Lambay Network or Corporate groups subject to the approval of Lambay Estate Company.
+It was the final Baring-Lutyens architectural addition to the island and Cecil died just one year after its completion.
+The Whitehouse may only be booked by trusted connections of Lambay or via the Lambay Club.

-The house has two symmetrical wings and provides a comfortable selection of 10 luxurious super-king (or twin) bedrooms.
-Four of these have their own en suite bathrooms, with the other six sharing one wet-room or shower room between two.
+The house has two symmetrical wings and provides a comfortable selection of eight luxurious super-king (or twin) bedrooms.
+Four of these have their own en suite bathrooms, with the other four sharing one wet-room (shower, sink, WC) between two bedrooms.
 There are two large living/dining rooms - one in each wing with sea or garden views - and a central sitting room with a beautiful original fireplace and open fire.
 The upstairs rooms are reserved for resident hospitality staff.

 The land-side dining room has an upright piano surrounded by bookshelves, while the sea-side boasts stunning views over the ocean.
-Both have wood-burning stoves, dining and seating areas and each wing also has a private kitchenette and extra W.C.
+Both offer dining and seating areas and each wing also has a private kitchenette and extra W.C.